rust-lang-deprecated/failure/book/src/fail.md

-The `Context` object also has a constructor that does not take an underlying error, allowing you to create ad hoc Context errors alongside those created by applying the context method to an underlying error.
+The `Context` object also has a constructor that does not take an underlying error, allowing you to create ad hoc Context errors alongside those created by applying the `context` method to an underlying error.

 ## Backwards compatibility

-We've taken several steps to make transitioning from std::error to failure as painless as possible.
+We've taken several steps to make transitioning from `std::error` to `failure` as painless as possible.

-First, there is a blanket implementation of `Fail` for all types that implement `std::error::Error`, as long as they are Send, Sync, and 'static.
-If you are dealing with a library that hasn't shifted to `Fail`, it is automatically compatible with failure already.
+First, there is a blanket implementation of `Fail` for all types that implement `std::error::Error`, as long as they are `Send + Sync + 'static`.
+If you are dealing with a library that hasn't shifted to `Fail`, it is automatically compatible with `failure` already.

-Second, `Fail` contains a method called compat, which produces a type that implements `std::error::Error`.
-If you have a type that implements `Fail`, but not the older Error trait, you can call compat to get a type that does implement that trait (for example, if you need to return a `Box<Error>`).
+Second, `Fail` contains a method called `compat`, which produces a type that implements `std::error::Error`.
+If you have a type that implements `Fail`, but not the older `Error` trait, you can call `compat` to get a type that does implement that trait (for example, if you need to return a `Box<Error>`).

 The biggest hole in our backwards compatibility story is that you cannot